Ocean Machine: Biomech: Music

 Ocean Machine: Biomech featured a mix of hard rock, ambient, and progressive metal.
 The album was the follow-up to the critically acclaimed City by Townsend's extreme metal band Strapping Young Lad.
 Townsend viewed Strapping Young Lad as a "little project" that he considered a "parody" and not the intended focus of his music, but lamented that Ocean Machine, which he described as "the music that was really close to me," was largely dismissed upon its release.

 The album opens with a reciting of a poem from 19th century English poet Alfred, Lord Tennyson.

 Track 7, "Voices in the Fan," ends with an excerpt of the madrigal "Giovane donna il suo bel volto in specchio" from the 16th-century cycle Lagrime di San Pietro by Orlande de Lassus.

 Many of the songs on Ocean Machine: Biomech have become live staples during Townsend's career; however, "The Death of Music" did not make its live debut until April 2015.

 The album is specifically referenced in the demo "Ocean Machines" from Ass-Sordid Demos and "Resolve" from Addicted.
 "Sister" is sampled in the ambience ending "Traveller" on Accelerated Evolution.
 "Voices in the Fan" is recalled in "Colour Your World" on Ziltoid the Omniscient.
 A riff in "Regulator" forms the basis of "Om" from the Infinity/Christeen + 4 Demos EP.
 "Bastard" is referenced in "Rain City" on Sky Blue.
 "The Death of Music" reuses the chorus of bonus track "Japan" from the first SYL album Heavy as a Really Heavy Thing (also released as a bonus on No Sleep 'till Bedtime).

-The snare drum used on the recording was sampled from Metallica's self titled album Metallica (album).